lewissbaker/lewissbaker.github.io/_posts/2017-11-17-understanding-operator-co-await.md

 in terms of the **Awaitable** and **Awaiter** concepts.

-It has also walked through how to implement an awaitable async thread-synchronisation primitive that takes advantage of
+It has also walked through how to implement an awaitable async thread-synchronisation primitive that takes advantage of the fact that awaiter objects are allocated on the coroutine frame to avoid additional heap allocations.

 I hope this post has helped to demystify the new `co_await` operator for you.